w3c/automotive-viss2/tutorial/content/server/Access-control-servers/_index.md

 #### Payload syntax for the messages in the client-to-ATGS communication:

-AGT request: {"vin":"pseudo-vin", "context":"triplet-sub-roles-see-spec", "proof":"ABC", "key":"DEF"}
+AGT request: {“action”: “agt-request”, "vin":"pseudo-vin", "context":"triplet-sub-roles-see-spec", "proof":"ABC", "key":"DEF"}

-AGT response: {"token":"xxx"}  // if successful validation
+AGT response: {“action”: “agt-request”, "token":"x.y.z"}  // if successful validation

-AGT response: {"error":"error-reason"}  // if unsuccessful validation
+Error response: {“action”: “agt-request”, "error":"error-reason"}  // if unsuccessful validation

 #### Payload syntax for the messages in the client-to-ATS communication:

-AT request: {"agToken":"xyz", "purpose":"purpose-description", "pop":""}  // pop shall be an empty string for access control short term flow.
+AT request: {“action”: “at-request”, "agToken":"x.y.z", "purpose":"purpose-description", "pop":""}  // pop shall be an empty string for access control short term flow.

-AT response: {"aToken":"", “consent”:””} ATS->Client // consent only if consent required, error message if fail on token or consent validation
+AT response 1: {“action”: “at-request”, "aToken":"x.y.z"} ATS->Client // Consent is not required.
+.

-AT response: {" sessionId ":""} // if consent required, and consent reply not obtained yet from ECF
+AT response 2: {“action”: “at-request”, "sessionId ":"reference-Id", “consent”:”NOT_SET”} // Consent is required, and consent reply not obtained yet from ECF.

-AT inquiry request: {"sessionId":""}  // may need to be issued multiple times until consent is provided by ECF
+AT inquiry request: {“action”: “at-inquiry”, "sessionId":"reference-Id"}  // may need to be issued multiple times until consent is provided by ECF.

+AT inquiry response 1: {“action”: “at-inquiry”, "aToken":"x.y.z", “consent”:”YES”} ATS->Client // ECF has provided a positive consent.

+AT inquiry response 2: {“action”: “at-inquiry”, "sessionId ":"reference-Id", “consent”:”NOT_SET”} // Reply is not obtained yet from ECF.

+AT inquiry response 3: {“action”: “at-inquiry”, “consent”:”NO”} // ECF has provided a negative consent.

+Error response: {“action”: “same-as-in-request”, "error":"error-reason"}

 #### Payload syntax for the messages in the ATS-to-ECF communication:

-Consent request: {“action”: “consent-ask”, “purpose”: “purpose-description”, “user-roles”: “triplet-sub-roles-see-spec”, “messageId”: ”reference-Id”}
+Consent request: {“action”: “consent-ask”, “user-roles”: “triplet-sub-roles-see-spec”, “purpose”: “purpose-description”, "signal_access": [{},..{}], “messageId”: ”reference-Id”}

 Consent reply request: {“action”: “consent-reply”, “consent”: “YES/NO”, “messageId”: ”reference-Id”}

 Consent cancellation request: {“action”: “consent-cancel”, “messageId”: ”reference-Id”}

-Response to above requests: {“action”: “x”, “status”: “200-OK/404-Not found/401-Bad request”} // action must have same value as in corresponding request.
-Status is one of the three shown.
+Response to above requests: {“action”: “same-as-in-request”, “status”: “200-OK/404-Not found/401-Bad request”} // Status is one of the three examples shown.

+See the specification chapter[Purpose list](https://raw.githack.com/w3c/automotive/gh-pages/spec/VISSv2_Core.html#purpose-list) for the definition of the signal_access object.